rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 -->

 Macros can be run directly by configuring them in the "Int Objects" screen and running MQTT Discovery.
-A simple button or switch in Home Assistant can be configured to use the corresponding macro switch entity.
+Home Assistant then automatically configures the macro as a switch entity.
 This is the easiest way to run a macro.
 <br>
 <br>